 A poor man in a post-war torn Italy finally gets a job.
 But the only way to get to his job is by bicycle.
 So he pawns anything and everything he might have, including his bed sheets, to scrap up enough money to buy a bicycle.
 He succeeds, but not long after, his bike is stolen.
 To what lengths would a desperate man, trying to provide for his family, go to get back his bicycle?

 Ultimately, the entire film goes by with the main character, Antonio, unable to find his bike.
 And by the end, he is so desperate, that when he has the opportunity to steal another person’s bicycle, he takes it.

 The translation of the film is an important part in how we view the ethics and morality of Antonio.
 If the title is The Bicycle Thief, then Antonio is somewhat more justified when he steals this random bike.
 After all, he is the victim, and a singular thief led him to this requiem.
 But if the movie is translated to The Bicycle Thieves, then Antonio was doomed from the getgo.
-We hold preconceived notions about Antonio before the movie begins, and we are now just witnessing and rationalizing why a fellow thief would behave immorally.
-So which is it: a moral character caught in an amoral world, or an immoral character living into a predetermined outcome, a destiny?
+We hold preconceived notions about Antonio before the movie begins, and we are now just witnessing and rationalizing why a fellow thief would behave amorally.
+So which is it: a moral character caught in an immoral world, or an amoral character fulfilling their destiny?